-On 15 luglio 2014, the interministerial committee MIBACT/MIUR approved Flores' plan to create a five-year degree course in Restoration of Cultural Heritage (Vocational Training Course 1, decree DM 87/2009, “Stone materials and derivatives; decorated archiectural surfaces”).
+On 15 luglio 2014, the interministerial committee MIBACT/MIUR approved the Institute's plan to create a five-year degree course in Restoration of Cultural Heritage (Vocational Training Course 1, decree DM 87/2009, “Stone materials and derivatives; decorated archiectural surfaces”).

 According to decree DM 86/2009 and legislation in force, the degree course qualifies graduates to work as a Project Manger and Restorer of Cultural Heritage for museums, churches, public heritage authorities, national and international heritage protection agencies, antiquarians and collectors.